gwrightiv/azure-vm-deployment/transcripts/video2_promote_to_dc.md

 ## 🧩 Challenges Faced

-- Small typo in the domain name during initial testing (I almost typed `ensign.core` instead of `nsign.corp`)
+- Small typo in the domain name during initial testing (I almost typed `ensign.core` instead of `ensign.corp`)
 - Getting used to navigating between tools like AD DS, ADUC, and Server Manager

 ---